Chronic Disease Research Lab

 We have traditionally focused on a reductionist approach to treating and studying individual diseases,.
 However, emerging science tells us that our body systems are interrelated and there is more than one pathway to chronic disease.

-The approach of the Chronic Disease Research Laboratory is to investigate the root cause of chronic disease and to test therapies that inform clinical care.
+The Chronic Disease Research Laboratory investigates the root causes of chronic disease - recognising they vary between individuals - and tests therapies that directly inform clinical care.
 Research projects include establishing more sensitive biomarker panels that can provide early detection before the onset of symptoms and establishing new paradigms for treating chronic disease.

 CURRENT PROJECTS

-Establishing a leaky gut biomarker panel in rheumatoid arthritis and spondyloarthropathies
+📌Establishing a leaky gut biomarker panel in rheumatoid arthritis